 An advantage of this process, over contacting the court yourself, is that the judge will not know which party has been chasing the judgment.
-The Supreme Court of Queensland has placed this notice on the Court's website.
+QLS members will be assured of anonymity and the request will be treated in confidence.

 After an enquiry is made, QLS will write to the Chief Judge of the relevant court, asking for advice on the anticipated delivery of the judgment.
 Generally, the Court responds to QLS and/or the party through their representative (or directly in the case of a self-represented litigant) with information about when the judgment is expected to be handed down.